kenny-kogi/MentalHealth-Tracker/README.md

 run rails s
 ```

-Open postman localhoost:3001 to see the available endpoints
+Open localhoost:3001 to test the available endpoints

+# API Endpoints

+You can find all the detailed API Endpoints here https://documenter.getpostman.com/view/14668111/UyxqDjCL

+# Contributing

+:wave: